caiovigo/academic_website/content/author/admin/_index.md

 I am a Ph.D. candidate in Economics at the University of Kansas (KU).
 I hold a MA in Economics from University of Kansas (KU) (2018), a MSc in Applied Economics from the University of São Paulo (USP) (2016), and a BSc in Economics from the University of São Paulo (USP) (2011).

 I have experience in Economics, with emphasis on Quantitative and Econometric Methods, Time Series Analysis and Financial Econometrics.
 I work mainly with the following subjects: Asset Pricing and Econometrics in Finance.
 I am also a reviewer of the Brazilian Journal of Finance (RBFin) and the Journal of Management Science and Engineering (JMSE).
 Currently, I've been teaching Introduction to Econometrics at the University of Kansas.

-# His previous work experience includes positions at Kraft Foods (now Mondelēz International) and Patria Investments, a Blackstone subsidiary in Brazil.